 Polliwog Preschool Volunteer – (adults)

-Located on a biologically diverse 320-acre wetland nature park in the heart of urban Bellevue, WA, the Mercer Slough Environmental Education Center is a collaboration between the City of Bellevue and Pacific Science Center.
-Polliwog Preschool is a Mercer Slough program for preschoolers (3-5 years old).
+Polliwog Preschool is a program at Mercer Slough Environmental Education Center for preschoolers ages 3-5 years old.
 At Polliwog Preschool we focus on developing the whole child – socially, emotionally, mentally and physically – while initiating them into a lifelong, meaningful relationship with the natural world.
 The program is play-based and student-driven with stations to choose from, discovery exploration times and specific activities that relate to a new theme each week.
 Energetic, caring people with a background or interest in early childhood and environmental education are needed to assist with Polliwog Preschool’s many offerings.

 Grossology Special Exhibit Volunteer (adult)